mvyanakiev/QuantityCalculator/README.md

 # quantityCalculator
-Quantity calculator for printing houses
+Quantity calculator for printing houses.

-There is no hosting at this time
+There is no hosting at this time.